Cadillac CTS: Awards

 In 2009, the second-generation CTS and CTS-V were chosen for the Car and Driver 10Best list, making the CTS the first Cadillac to be chosen twice in consecutive years.
 In 2010, the second-generation CTS and CTS-V returned to the Car and Driver 10Best list under the sub-headline "Maybe the best American car ever made".
 The CTS-V made the Car and Driver 10Best list again in 2011 and 2012.

 The third-generation CTS won the 2014 Motor Trend Car of the Year award and was named to the Car and Driver 10Best list.
 Also in 2014, the CTS ranked number one among Upscale Midsize Cars according to U.S. News & World Report.

 Marketing

-The success of the CTS has been attributed in part to the car's placement in the 2003 sci-fi action film The Matrix Reloaded.
-The producers of the film were seeking a car that would complement the film's atmosphere.
-General Motors suggested the then-unreleased CTS to the filmmakers, who accepted; ten prototypes damaged to different extents were used to represent the film's hero car, a silver CTS.
+The CTS was featured in the 2003 sci-fi action film The Matrix Reloaded, its producers seeking a car that would complement the film's atmosphere.
+General Motors suggested the then-unreleased CTS to the filmmakers.
+Ten prototypes, damaged to different extents, were used to represent the film's hero car, a silver CTS.